 The course of study for the Paramedic Certificate consists of 56 semester hours.
 Prior to program enrollment the student should meet with an advisor and develop a plan for satisfying program requirements.

-- Complete the following courses.

-- Make an appropriate score on WorkKeys.

-- Have a minimum 2.00 grade point average in Jefferson State courses.
+- Complete the following courses. - Have a minimum 2.00 grade point average in Jefferson State courses.

 Emergency Medical Technician Paramedic Certificate (CER C221)